sillsdev/ptx2pdf/docs/dev/complex.md

 insert.
 A full split is more efficient if we know that there are notes/inserts.
 If all the notes/inserts are in the first half, then a full split on L1 is appropriate and a minimal split appropriate on L2.
 Therefore, we want at least a partial list of line-no/insert measurements.
+[NEEDLESS - recursive split functional]

 # Summary of necessary routines
 * Process layout string and reversal string [DONE]  [TESTED]
      *  add/remove follow-on connections and create relevant boxes / dims
      * self-check routine
 * Identify which inputs end up in repeated columns, especially cross-page.
+[DONE]
-* Something to determine possible split heights [DONE]
+* Something to determine possible split heights [DONE][TESTED]
-* Analyse how inserts affect layout [DONE?]
+* Analyse how inserts affect layout [DONE?][TESTED]
 * Determine initial split lengths based on ratios. **COMPLEX**
-* Determine total galley lengths
+* Determine total galley lengths [DONE] [TESTED]
-* Split into sub-galleys, with chaining through follow-ons
+* Split into sub-galleys, with chaining through follow-ons [DONE] [TESTED]

-* Eventually add a 'top-here', 'bottom-here' pseudo-column inserts, to supplement tL, etc. These can apply in monoglot dual columns too.
+* Eventually add a 'top-here', 'bottom-here' pseudo-column inserts, to supplement tL, etc.
+*  These can apply in monoglot dual columns too.
 Will go top/bottom exactly in the triggering column (measuring code is almost in place - see 'Could not identify column ...' message in code.
 To implement, may need to apply a pseudo-name to the insert dimensions).